jump-dev/Convex.jl/docs/contributing.rst

 If you want to do a more major bug fix, you may need to understand how Convex.jl thinks about conic form.
 To do this, start by reading `the Convex.jl paper <http://arxiv.org/pdf/1410.4821.pdf>`_.
+You may find our `JuliaCon 2014 talk <https://www.youtube.com/watch?v=SoI0lEaUvTs&t=128s>`_ helpful as well; you can find the ipython notebook presented in the talk `here <https://github.com/JuliaCon/presentations/tree/master/CVX>`_.

 Then read the conic form code:

 	* We define data structures for conic objectives and conic constraints, and simple ways of combining them, in `conic_form.jl <https://github.com/JuliaOpt/Convex.jl/blob/master/src/conic_form.jl>`_